grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/01 Get started/01 Welcome.md

 excerpt: 'xk6-disruptor is a k6 extension providing fault injection capabilities to test system reliability under turbulent conditions.
 Think of it as unit testing, but for reliability.'
 ---

-xk6-disruptor is a [k6](https://k6.io) extension providing fault injection capabilities to test system's reliability under turbulent conditions.
-Think of it as unit testing, but for reliability.
+xk6-disruptor is a k6 extension that can inject faults into a system to simulate turbulent conditions.

 This project aims to aid developers in building reliable systems, implementing the goals of "Chaos Engineering" discipline in a k6 way - with the best developer experience as its primary objective.